kltm/how-to-write-an-awesome-issue/README.md

 reading the title.
 This can make the issue harder to find in the future, and would have to be rewritten.

 **Meta**.
-Given the possibly dire, title, I may be very worried about this issue and this tag dials that up.
+Given the possibly dire title, I may be very worried about this issue and this tag dials that up.
 However, we know from the information in the body of the ticket that, while serious, this issue may not be a complete showstopper.
 The user (possibly venting their